talkohavy/lvlup/README.md

 The core concept that `lvlup` follows is that contributors to a repository should be able to declare an _intent to release_, and that multiple intents would then be calculated along with the package's current version to generate the next version.

-A single _change_ is an intent to release stored as data, with the information we need to combine multiple changes and coordinate releases.
+A single _change_ is an intent to release, stored as data, with the information we need to combine multiple changes and coordinate releases.

 ---